frovedis/frovedis/doc/tutorial/tutorial.md

 parallel using MPI-IO.
 So if you run the program in the distributed environment, please confirm that the file can be accessed by the worker.

+(If you are using NFS, there might be a problem when saving a file, because it does not support parallel write.
+If envirnment variable `FROVEDIS_SEQUENTIAL_SAVE` is set to `true`, save is done sequentially to avoid this problem.
+This is set by default if you are using rpm distribution and using x86env.sh or veenv.sh to set environment.)

 In this example, we explicitly parsed the contents using a function `parse_data`.
 However, we provide a functionality to parse numeric data at the time of loading.
 In this case,